-Target bonus is paid if 5% growth in adjusted earnings per share ("EPS") over the prior year is achieved and increases up to a maximum of two times target bonus if adjusted EPS reaches or exceeds 120% of prior year.
+Target bonus is paid if 5% growth in adjusted earnings per share ("EPS") over the prior year, excluding gains or losses on currency translation and accounting changes, is achieved and increases up to a maximum of two times target bonus if adjusted EPS reaches or exceeds 120% of prior year.
 Bonuses are payable at 50% of target bonus if adjusted EPS remains at 100% of prior year and no bonus is payable if less than 90% of the prior year's adjusted EPS is achieved.
 Adjusted EPS is utilized as the sole measure of the SMIP because it encompasses many critical measures within the business and aligns with value creation for shareholders.
 Each year, the HR Committee and the board of directors review and approve the basis and targets for the SMIP.
 In the event that improvement in adjusted EPS is not achieved, the HR Committee and the board of directors have discretion to recommend and approve payment, on a selective basis, of below-target bonuses based on the achievement of other key objectives designed to enhance the Company's growth prospects for the future.
 The HR Committee may also recommend a reduced payout in the event the plan triggers an inappropriate result.

-In 2018, adjusted EPS improved by 1% over 2017 adjusted EPS resulting in bonus payments of 60% of target bonus.
-Bonus payments for 2018 were based solely on the achievement of the adjusted EPS growth in accordance with SMIP criteria and are generally not adjusted to reflect individual performance criteria.
+In 2019, adjusted EPS improved by 2.6% over 2018 adjusted EPS resulting in bonus payments of 76% of target bonus.
+Bonus payments for 2019 were based solely on the achievement of the adjusted EPS growth in accordance with SMIP criteria and are generally not adjusted to reflect individual performance criteria.